Slaedr/TaDGENS/Readme.md

 TADGENS
 =======

-A discontinuous Galerkin solver for compressible flow problems.
+A discontinuous Galerkin solver aimed towards fluid flow problems.
 One relatively rare feature is the option of using Taylor basis finite elements.
 See ./doc/theory and Doxygen comments in the code for a description of the methods used.

 Building
 --------
 A CMake build system is used.
 GCC g++ is the compiler regularly built against, but clang++ is theoretically supported as well.

-For compiling, the variable "EIGEN_DIR" has to be set to the root directory of Eigen 3 library (version 3.3.3 is used in testing).
-Either set the environment variable, or pass it to make as "EIGEN_DIR=/path/to/eigen-3.3.3" and to cmake as "-DEIGEN_DIR=/path/to/eigen-3.3.3".
+For compiling, the variable "EIGEN\_DIR" has to be set to the root directory of Eigen 3 library (version 3.3.3 is used in testing).
+Either set the environment variable, or pass it to make as "EIGEN\_DIR=/path/to/eigen-3.3.3" and to cmake as "-DEIGEN\_DIR=/path/to/eigen-3.3.3".

 Running
 -------